id0ubl3g/auto-structure/README.md

 #### Notes Extended API

-- The API with Database Integration structure includes additional folders (`controllers`, `services`,` models`, and `views/handlers`) to support database management and MVC-style architecture.
+- The API with Database Integration structure includes additional folders (`controllers`, `services`, `routes` ,`models`, and `views/handlers`) to support database management and MVC-style architecture.

 - Both structures ensure separation of concerns, making them easy to scale and maintain.

+- **Installed Libraries**:
+    - `Flask`: Lightweight web framework.
+    - `flask-cors`: Middleware for Cross-Origin requests.
+    - `flasgger`: Swagger integration for API documentation.
+    - `gunicorn`: WSGI HTTP server for deploying your application.
+    - `psycopg2-binary`: PostgreSQL database adapter for Python.
+    - `Flask-SQLAlchemy`: SQL toolkit and ORM for database operations.

 Use the appropriate structure based on your project complexity and requirements.